 General media enquiries

 Please contact Capital & Coast District Health Board (CCDHB)’s communications unit if you have a media enquiry.

 You can email us at email@example.com

 After hours media enquiries

-CCDHB and Hutt Valley DHB have a shared after hours media line which operates between 7am to 8.30am and 5pm-10pm.
+CCDHB and Hutt Valley DHB have a shared after hours media line that operates outside of business hours and during weekends.
 The number is 04 806 2790.
 The after hours media line does not operate between the hours of 10pm and 7am.

 General media enquiries, particularly those requesting data, will be handled during normal working hours.

 Patient condition updates

 To find out the condition of a patient please contact CCDHB’s communications unit.